My Chemical Mishaps

 Acetone Peroxide

 The set up for this one is quite laughable.
 But this one takes place a bit later in life.
 It is now the ninth grade, my first year of high school, and with that comes a new chemistry book!
-So, of course I've got most of it read before the class even starts, looking at all the cool pictures and everything when I find something interesting.
-I thought to myself in my young mind "Hmmmm....
+So, of course I read most of it before the class even started, looking at all the cool pictures and everything.
+One thing however caught my eye.
+My young mind was working overtime, "Hmmmm....
 I didn't know you could make chloroform from chlorine gas and methane.... methane comes out of the gas lines at home, I can make chlorine gas, I can make chloroform, I'd be so cool!"
-So I devised some project which is somewhat occluded in my mind now involving a trash bag full of methane and chlorine that I would put into a large container of boiling water then get the chloroform out of (for some reason I always thought the chloroform would be green...?) anyways, I decided to run it by my teacher, of course he freaked out.
-He said there was no way I could make it in my backyard like that so I asked if there was any way I could.
-He thought for a minute and said something about a haloform reaction (mind you I totally forgot what he said till I took my organic chemistry in college then I was like, oh, yeah, the haloform reaction) He phoned my mother and told her what to do to demonstrate it to me.
+So I devised a project, which is somewhat occluded in my mind now, involving a trash bag full of methane and chlorine that I would put into a large container of boiling water to prepare chloroform (I always thought the chloroform would be green, probably because chlorophyll is).
+Anyways, I decided to run it by my teacher, of course he freaked out.
+He said there was no way I could make it in my backyard like that or that I should be doing much of anything at my age.
+So I asked if there was any way I could.
+He thought for a minute and said something about there being a reaction (at the time he might have mentioned the haloform reaction or my brain might have just been trying to fill in the gaps later in life) He phoned my mother and told her what to do to demonstrate it to me.
 I got home and a couple days later I saw my first haloform reaction.
-Basically he told her to mix bleach and nail polish remover and that would make chloroform.
+Basically he told her to mix bleach and nail polish remover.

 Of course he didn't want me dealing with the stuff, that's why he didn't tell me how to make it, but all I had to do was ask my mom what she mixed and she told me right off and thus I could prepare chloroform.
 But I never got much of it.
 Eventually I ran out of reactants and started buying them in bulk.
-(Mind you, it used to be whenever I would find out how to make something, and would actually be able to do it, I would stockpile it like it was going out of style) Anyways, yields where lousy with bleach and acetone so I figured it was because of the percent of the active ingredient being low.
-I tried to substitute what I was using for a chlorine source and after failing with straight Cl2 I decided on trying hydrochloric acid as my chlorine source.
-I mixed my acetone with HCl and no reaction that I could tell.
-So I started trying to figure out how I could get the HCl to fork over some of its chlorine and after looking at the structure for sodium hypochlorite decided to add some oxygen to the mix.
+(Mind you, it used to be whenever I would find out how to make something, and would actually be able to do it, I would stockpile it like it was going out of style).
+Yields where lousy with bleach and acetone so I figured it was because the sodium hypochlorite was too dilute.
+I tried to substitute what I was using for a chlorine source and after failing with straight Cl2 (chloroaceone, that's another story in itself... my eyes hurt just thinking about it) I decided on trying hydrochloric acid as my chlorine source.
+I mixed my acetone with HCl and no reaction could be seen.
+So I started trying to figure out how I could get the HCl to fork over some of its chlorine and after looking at the structure for sodium hypochlorite I decided to add some oxygen to the mix.
 I tried mixing some concentrated hydrogen peroxide with HCl and got some chlorine gas, e.g. it started to smell more like bleach, so, success!

-Upon finding this out I took equal volumes of 20% HCl, Acetone, and 30% H2O2 adding up to about 400 ml and mixed them.
-(I knew nothing of the small scale, lol, my smallest beaker was 250 ml and I hardly used that one) anyways, you know what happened next, a nice white precipitate, some boiling, some terrible burning of my eyes and a couple hours later about 40 g of white crystals.
-Mind you I have no freaking clue what I have so I take it and add some bicarb to it and see if it dissolves since it is acidic to luminous paper (it was freaking soaking in 130 ml 20%HCl, what did I expect!) then after it started coming out normal and not dissolving in the water like I thought it would I figured I made something new.
+Upon finding this out I took equal volumes of HCl, Acetone, and 10% H2O2 adding up to about 400 mL and mixed them.
+(I knew nothing of the small scale, my smallest beaker was 250 ml and I hardly used that one).
+You know what happened next, a nice white precipitate, some boiling, some terrible burning of my eyes and a couple hours later, a pile of white crystals.
+Mind you I had no clue what I had made so I took it and added some sodium bicarbonate to it and see if it dissolves since it is acidic to luminous paper (it was soaking in 20%HCl, what did I expect?).
+Eventually the product came out neutral and it was not dissolving in water like I thought it would.
+I figured I made something new.

-Testes were simple, I thought that I had completely chlorinated acetone to CCl3CCl2CCl3 well, I was wrong but it was only after a couple weeks when I got back to testing it that I figured it was something different.
-Tried dissolving it in all the solvents I had and such.
-Nothing really quantitative, I've only had about 1 year of crappy chemistry at this point.
-Eventually I want to see if it burns and of course you know what I got, a giant fireball.
-Now, to me this was like Christmas come early, first thing I do is start mass producing this stuff thinking that it's like flash powder.
-I would constantly light quantities of it with a blow torch and never had a problem, stored it in plastic screw top bottles and treated it like any other chemical.
-Fast foreword into the future a bit by about a year.
-I found out this stuff was explosive when I wanted to see what it would do if confined, five grams between two sheets of duct tape was quite the bang.
+Testes were simple, I thought that I had completely chlorinated acetone to CCl3CCl2CCl3 because it reminded me of hexachloroethane.
+I was wrong but it was only after a couple weeks when I got back to testing it that I figured it was something different.
+I tried dissolving it in all the solvents I had, nothing really quantitative.
+I only had about 1 year of crappy chemistry at this point.
+Eventually I wanted to see if it burned and I got a giant fireball.
+Now, to me this was like Christmas come early.
+I've never been into chemistry for the bang or the boom but I think everyone of us has a soft spot for fire somewhere.
+First thing I did was start mass producing this stuff thinking that it was like flash powder.
+I would constantly light quantities of it with a blow torch and never had a problem.
+I stored it in plastic screw top bottles and treated it like any other chemical.
+Fast foreword by about a year.
+I found out this stuff was explosive when I wanted to see what it would do if confined, five grams between two sheets of duct tape, it was quite the bang.
 So now, with the newly acquired research tool of the internet I decided to do some sleuthing.
-Still this was several years ago and the internet was a different place, where you could find your plans for building a nuclear bomb on the same page you got your porn and there was never the thought that you would ever pay for porn on the internet, but I digress.
+Still this was several years ago and the internet was a different place, most of the references that I found online for the home chemist at the time had chemistry and pornography on the same page.

-Regardless, after searching for a couple days under many things I eventually found it by looking up [acid, acetone, hydrogen peroxide].
-The page I found, which has since been taken down was a story in a news paper about some kid in the south west USA who had made a small quantity of this stuff, 10 g and had blown his hand off.
-So of course I'm freaking now with about 500 g + of it in the shed, it went on with an expert who explained that acetone peroxide is highly sensitive to friction and such.
+Regardless, after searching for a couple days under many things I eventually found it by looking up some strange combination of key words.
+The page I found, which has since been taken down was a story in a news paper about some kid in the South-West USA who had made a small quantity of this stuff, 10 g and had blown his hand off.
+So of course I was freaking slightly with about 500+ g of it in the shed.
+It went on with an expert who explained that acetone peroxide is highly sensitive to friction and such.
 So, as I read more and more and felt the pit of my stomach sink I had to formulate a game plan to get rid of this stuff, and quick..... and now it's gone.

 Lesson Learned: Do not make large quantities of a compound you don't even know the name/structure of!